TavaresBaker/SenseSation/README.md

 - Automates the deployment of pfBlocker and Snort for quick and streamlined hardening
 - Searches the filesystem for randsomeware
 - Checks on active processes to find any suspecious activity

+## How it works:
+Once the setup script is run, sensesation will create any necessary directories, create the files needed for the cleanup options, moves any files around including necessary backups, and ends by informing you of success/failure in this process.
+Once the setup script runs, return to the console menu and go in order from 2 upwards.
+If you are not cleaning up but rather doing initial config, you can skip most options.